White Bass: Complete Guide to Identification, Fishing & Cooking

 Yes, white bass are excellent table fare when properly prepared.
 The key to enjoying white bass lies in immediate bleeding, keeping fish cold, and removing all red meat during cleaning.
 Fresh white bass from clean water rivals any freshwater fish in taste and texture.

-What's the Difference Between White Bass and Sand Bass?
+How to Tell the Difference Between White Perch and White Bass?

 Conclusion